- Giant Huntsman spiders have a massive one-foot leg span, and their legs are incredibly long compared to their bodies.

 Spiders are arachnids that are best known for their distinctive eight-legged appearance.
 There are around 50,000 different species of spiders that are recognized today.
 They are found everywhere in the world except Antarctica, and they have adapted to live in a wide variety of habitats.

-As there are so many different species, it’s not surprising that spiders can be a vastly different sizes.
+As there are so many different species, it’s not surprising that spiders can be of vastly different sizes.
 The smallest spider in the world has a minuscule body, barely the size of a pinhead, but just how big is the biggest?

 Join us as we discover the absolute largest spider in history!